muzammil-iftikhar/muzammil-iftikhar.github.io/_posts/2020-05-17-Iowa_house_prices_prediction.md

 ### Get Model

-We will be using the DecisionTreeRegressor model in this project.
-There are alot of other models out there that may generate better results and we will get our hands dirty with them in future.
+We will be experimenting with two models in this project, DecisionTreeRegressor and RandomforestTreeRegressor.

 ```python
 from sklearn.tree import DecisionTreeRegressor